Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 └── user_relu_py_kernel.py
 ```

-In the path of the `user_relu` folder, we can create a test file that calls the custom Op we just implemented as follows:
+In the path of the `user_relu` folder, we can create a test file as follows that calls the custom Op we just implemented:

 ```python
 import oneflow as flow